 - Kotonoha of School Days doesn't believe herself worthy of Makoto's affections, an impression not helped by his tendency to sleep with other girls behind her back (should the player make him do so).
 For worse, Kotonoha already had self-esteem problems due the severe bullying she's been subjected to... often coming from another prospect love rival, Makoto's childhood friend Otome.
 In some paths, this drives her to start using her body to keep Makoto interested in her, while in other paths it drives her to get the competition out of the way, and in at least one she'll be Spurned into Suicide if she loses.

 - In Umineko: When They Cry, Jessica Ushiromiya is in love with Kanon, one of the Ushiromiya family servants.
 Kanon does love her back, but he believes he isn't worthy of her love due to his insistence that he's "furniture".
 As the story continues, it becomes clear that this isn't just Wangst and the real reason he's so insecure is quite complicated and tragic.

 - Dora of Questionable Content may well be the Trope Codifier for webcomics.
-She's a ball of neuroses who is constantly worried that Marten, the first decent male she's ever dated - is going to leave her because of her hangups.
-And also because she's convinced he's still pining for Faye, despite both of them saying that's never going to happen.
-It does eventually split them up.
+She's a ball of neuroses who is constantly worried that Marten, the first decent male she's ever dated, is going to leave her because of her hangups, and because she's convinced he's still pining for Faye, despite both of them saying that's never going to happen.
+Dora's insecurity contributes to them eventually breaking up.